pmcharrison/psynet-mirror/docs/tutorials/create_and_rate.rst

 The TrialMaker class needs to implement:

-- the initialization not only setting up the creation trial maker but also the ``CreateAndRateTrialmakerMixin``
+- the initialization not only setting up the creation trial maker but also the ``CreateAndRateTrialMakerMixin``
 - ``finalize_trial()`` which makes sure that the rating trial answers are stored in the correct format, and
 - ``get_trial_class()`` which assigns the appropriate class to raters or creators